ethanlipson/so3-visualizer/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), with [Three.js](https://threejs.org/) was used for the graphics.

+### Controls

+Drag to rotate the camera, although this can be disorienting.
+I feel the default orientation is the best for understanding what's going on.

 ### Getting Started

 First, run the development server: